Currency-One/validators/DOCS.md

 <a name="module_Validators.isMinLengthValidator"></a>

 ### Validators.isMinLengthValidator ⇒ <code>boolean</code>
-<p>Check if value has smaller or equal length than given minimal length</p>
+<p>Checks if value has smaller or equal length than given minimal length</p>

 **Kind**: static property of [<code>Validators</code>](#module_Validators)